picassio/RN-CodePush/README.md

-# Custom React Native CodePush SDK
+# React Native CodePush SDK

-A comprehensive custom implementation of CodePush for React Native applications, providing over-the-air updates with your own server infrastructure.
+A comprehensive SDK for integrating CodePush-style over-the-air updates into your React Native apps, with support for custom servers and advanced update workflows.

+> **Looking for a working demo app?**
+> See the `example/` folder for a full React Native project that consumes this SDK.

 ## Features